jdersch/PERQemu/PERQemu/Readme.txt

 features along the way.
 PERQ-2 support will then follow; see the (tentative) roadmap below.
 Please check back often for updates!

+PERQemu v0.5.5 rolls up new Canon printer support and expanded (but still highly experimental!)
+Ethernet support.
+It is an interim release to skeezicsb/main and won't be submitted for a merge into the master at this time.

 1.3 System Requirements
 -----------------------